/* Rambling Owl addition to remove page titles from blogs */

 His face clouded over.
 "No thanks.
 Not at lunchtime."
 He turned to his optics and began fiddling distractedly "Kintyre eh?"

 And that was the end of the conversation.
-I don't know whether I had opened up an old inter-island emnity between Arran and Kintyre or he just had a personal grudge against all things Kintyre but the air temperature dropped by a few degrees.
+I don't know whether I had opened up an old inter-island emnity between Arran and Kintyre or he just had a personal grudge against all things Kintyre but I’d obviously touched a nerve.
 I noticed a door onto a small beer garden so I made a discreet exit to enjoy my pint in peace.

 I had a great vantage point looking out across the narrow stretch of water between Lamlash and Holy Isle.
 The ubiquitous yachts bobbed about here and there and the local gulls wheeled overhead eyeing me speculatively to see if I had any food worth stealing.
 So far I hadn't seen a single place on Arran that wasn't picturesque in the extreme.
 The island had a rugged timelessness about it where even mainland Scotland, its eastern shores smudging the horizon across the Firth of Clyde, seemed remote and of another world.
 I pondered the history of Arran, what little I knew of it anyway: Often referred to as 'Scotland in miniature' it possesses both a highland and a lowland region, has been continuously occupied by man since Neolithic times, is home to three indigenous species of tree found nowhere else in the world, boasts 42 post boxes, and is Britain's seventh largest off shore island.